We Provide

 "The Small Pyramid Organization Luxor" is a charity for sick and needy children living in the areas around Luxor, founded in Trier (Germany) in 1998 and financed by donations.
 Since 2005 “The Small Pyramid” has its own office with a doctor’s surgery practice in Geziret el-Be'irat (Luxor west bank).
 Already at the beginning of 2007, a centre for children, therapy and education started to work.

-growing tasks of the “The Small Pyramid” called for a bigger building.
+The multifarious and growing tasks of the “The Small Pyramid” called for a bigger building.
 Earlier this year they could purchase a structurally complete 3-storeyed house on a plot with 450 square metres in a quiet backstreet by the Nile.
 The interior construction developped quickly: The new centre will open its doors the day after tomorrow, on Wednesday 8 May 2013, 10 am, attended by the Governor of Luxor.
 You are all cordially invited to take part!

 To find “The Small Pyramid” enter the small street opposite of Gezira Garden Hotel, turn into the next street on the right and you will be there.